Having Faith Through Hard Seasons of Life.

 In the middle of our hard seasons, the Holy Spirit will sometimes reveal strongholds and idols that have taken up residence in our hearts.
 When the pain seems too hard to bear, I often ask myself, “Is this season producing faith and good fruit inside of me?
 Is it making me better or bitter?”
 Pain has a way of bringing out things that are deeply rooted in our hearts and sometimes, I find it to be the things that aren’t that pretty.
 Oftentimes, it’s the ugly, prideful and selfish things that will rear its ugly head when we are under pressure.

 You see, right now as I write, I'm in the middle of my hard season.
 I haven't yet seen the victory or my healing.
 But I've found valuable treasures here in the middle.
 The things God has so mercifully been working in me is something I would have never received without my journey through suffering.
 The fruit that the Holy Spirit has been growing in my heart from the depths of suffering is priceless.
 Many times the enemy has come to sift me out.
 He would say, “ If you just had more faith God would heal you.
 You must not be one of his favorites or he would have healed you by now.”
 But the enemy has highly underestimated He who lives inside of me.
 Because of the one who lives inside of me, I can grow and learn in the middle of this fiery season in life.
 I can rejoice with someone else when God heals them, knowing that God will also heal me when it's his perfect time.
-I can rejoice with someone else, that their child has made the right choices, knowing that God also has a plan and a purpose for my child despite his/her wrong choices.
 God sees the bigger picture, and that my friend, will bring beauty from ashes.
 So if you feel like you are sitting in a big heap of ashes today.
 Just know that God promises to bring good out of our messy middles.

 Who in all of history had a messier middle than all of us, but Jesus Christ……..